christopherclary/appropriate-tech/README.md

 ## Warm-up (30 minutes)

 <b>Introductions</b><br>
-Open up the class Google Hangouts.
-Type your first name into the Write your first name on a Hello sticker.
-I will give my sticker to someone and take their.
-Then they give my name to someone and take their.
-So on until everyone has given their name away.
-Wear the sticker.
-For the remainder of the class this is your name.
-Does anyone what to share why they gave away or took the name that they did? <br>
+Take a Hello sticker.
+Write down a password that you use.
+Don't show it to anyone.
+Talk about how you picked your password.
+Ask how other people picked their passwords.
+Explain what you like and don’t like about it.
+Now give your Hello sticker away to someone else.
+Now stick it to our chest.
+Wear it.
+This is your name for the rest of the class.<br>

 <b>What is appropriation?</b> <br>
 History -- Marcel Duchamp's readymades <br>
 In the digital age -- Pig-pen from Peanuts <br>

 <b>Why zines?</b><br>
-History -- The Official Cockettes Paper Doll Book by Clay Geerdes <br>
+The Official Cockettes Paper Doll Book by Clay Geerdes <br>
+Punk, cut and paste, appropriating identity<br><br>
-In the digital age -- For Everard by Anthony Malone <br>
+For Everard by Anthony Malone <br>
+Historical, social, memorial <br><br>
-Social justice -- [NOPE 45] by Sebastian Hutchinson
+[NOPE 45] by Sebastian Hutchinson <br>
+Social justice, social, personal

 ## Work (65 minutes)